-Yes, any dose of Tdap or DTaP received on or after 7 years of age counts toward the adolescent booster dose requirement for Tdap.
+No, any dose of Tdap or DTaP received 7 to 9 years of age does not count towards the adolescent booster dose requirement for Tdap.
+Any Tdap given at 10 years of age or older counts towards the adolescent Tdap booster dose.